-Exclusion from child care and school
+Exclusion from school

-- Your student may be excluded from school if your child care or school does not have an up-to-date Certificate of Immunization, Certificate of Exemption, or in-process plan on file for your student. - If someone gets sick with a vaccine-preventable disease or there is an outbreak at your student's school and your student has not received the vaccine for that disease, they may be excluded from school activities.
+Your child may be excluded if their school does not have an up-to-date Certificate of Immunization, Certificate of Exemption, or an in-process plan on file for your child.

+If someone is sick or there is an outbreak of a vaccine-preventable disease at your child's school, and your child has not received the vaccine for that disease, they may be excluded from school activities.
 That could mean lost learning time for them and lost work and wages for you.
-For example, if your student has not received a IMIR vaccine, they may be excluded from school for 21 days after someone gets sick with measles.
+For example, if your child has not received a MMR vaccine, they may need to stay home from school for 21 days after someone gets sick with measles.